Police probe Interpol president disappearance

 Although the newspaper report says it's "unclear" what he's being investigated for, Meng's vanishing act bears hallmarks of what happens to senior officials when they are suspected of violating party rules, usually alleged corruption.

-Meng was the first Chinese official to become Interpol president, Chinese state news agency Xinhua said at the time.
-He oversees the agency's executive committee, which sets overall strategy.
-The secretary-general is responsible for the day-to-day running of the organization.
+Meng oversees the agency's executive committee, which sets overall strategy.
+Interpol's secretary-general is responsible for the day-to-day running of the organization.

-This is not the first high-profile disappearance involving a Chinese national to hit the headlines in recent weeks.
-Actress Fan Bingbing mysteriously disappeared from public view in June and has not been seen since.

-On Wednesday, Xinhua reported that she had been fined tens of millions of dollars for tax evasion after she misreported how much money she had received for certain film projects.

 Related Content